Marcia A. Karrow: Local politics

 Karrow served on the Hunterdon County Board of Chosen Freeholders beginning in 1999, and served as the Freeholder Director from 1999 to 2000.
 As a Freeholder, Karrow served on the Hunterdon County Planning Board (Liaison), Health and Human Services (Liaison), Hunterdon County Economic Partnership (Liaison), Work Force Investment Board (Member), Polytech Special Sub-Committee (Member) and the Hunterdon County Agriculture Development Board (Liaison).

 State legislature

 Karrow was elected to the Assembly on November 8, 2005, filling the seat of fellow Republican Connie Myers, who did not run for reelection and had held the seat since 1996.
-In the Assembly she served on the Agriculture and Natural Resources Committee and the Budget Committee.
+In the Assembly she served on the Agriculture and Natural Resources Committee, the Budget Committee, and the State House Commission.
 She resigned from her Assembly seat on February 9, 2009 when she is sworn into the State Senate.

-Karrow was appointed to seats on the Senate Budget and Appropriations Committee and the Senate Labor Committee by Senate Minority Leader Tom Kean, Jr. after her swearing into the Senate.
+Karrow was appointed to seats on the Senate Budget and Appropriations Committee, the Senate Labor Committee, and the State's Capital Budget Commission by Senate Minority Leader Tom Kean, Jr. after her swearing into the Senate.
 Lance served as Ranking Minority Member of the Budget and Appropriations Committee during his last year in the Senate.